Reuh/candran/README.md

 `if`, `elseif`, `for`, and `while` statements can be writtent without `do`, `then` or `end`, in which case they contain a single statement.

 ### Preprocessor
 Before compiling, Candran's preprocessor is run.
-It execute every line starting with a _#_ (ignoring whitespace) as Candran code.
+It execute every line starting with a _#_ (ignoring prefixing whitespace, long strings and comments) as Candran code.
 For example,

 ````lua